What is DanceBlue?

 How do I know that my organization will get credit for the funds collected?

 The ticket office files all funds received by team name and number before making the deposit.
 Totals will be kept secret until Dance Marathon Weekend.
 Teams may also check the Tracking Website (opens a new window).

 What is the benefit of fundraising?
 How much money do we have to raise to sponsor dancers?

 Aside from the obvious reason that fundraising benefits the kids with cancer through emotional support and cancer research, fundraising is part of the competition of DanceBlue and it determines the number of dancers that your group will be able to sponsor at the Dance Marathon.
 In order for your team to have a dancer at the marathon you must raise $365 per dancer.

 How long are we allowed to fundraise?

 Individuals can fundraise and turn in funds up until the day before the Dance Marathon.
-However, in order to be a dancer, all funds must be turned in by the Fundraising Deadline, Friday, January 21 at 4:00 pm.
-Dancer Registration will be begin Monday, January 24 and ends Friday, January 28 at 4:00 pm.
-Dancer Payment will begin Monday, January 31 at 10:00 am and ends Friday, February 4 at 4:00 pm.
+However, in order to be a dancer, all funds must be turned in by the Fundraising Deadline, Friday, January 31st at 4:00 pm.
+Dancer Registration and the dancer fee of $35 will be due between February 3rd and ends February 5th at 4:00 pm.

 Why is it important to sponsor dancers?